🇬🇧Brit Ruins Mexico🇲🇽

 What happened next was a Mexican miracle.
 We checked into the hotel with perfectly wonderful staff who must have sensed we had had a really hard day.
 We had a comfy bed & a decent shower & we slept, hard!
 The next morning we had a delightful breakfast, delicious coffee & finally a message from Airbnb.
 Two days after Airbnb (not the host, not the owner) canceled our reservation, 66 hours later & another 7 messages asking for follow-up, Airbnb sent me a list of potential places to stay but no mention of the safety situation.
 We declined their recommendations & booked a return to Playa Chaca back in Progreso.
 We were headed to that area for the pet sit & it just made sense to get the hell out of PDC.

 Sunday, January 8, we made our way back to what we would call our safe place in Progreso, Yucatán.
 The actual owner called to check on us.
-They also confirm with agreement from Airbnb that in fact, neither the fraudulent host nor the actual owners nor we requested the reservation be canceled on Friday, January 6.
+They also confirmed with an agreement from Airbnb that in fact, neither the fraudulent host nor the actual owners nor we requested the reservation be canceled on Friday, January 6.
 That was completely a decision made by Airbnb.
 The actual owners had really gotten a lawyer & were in the process of terminating the lease with the fraudulent host.
 They had also already changed the locks 🔐

 Monday, January 9th I received a payment request from our host for $1021.84 🤔 After declining the request is when I may have poked the bear 🐻 Let’s get real, once the dust settled & I had regathered my resources, I unleashed only a tiny bit of my passive aggressive super bitch.
 I messaged the fraudulent host… ➡️➡️➡️➡️➡️